lbryio/lbry.com/content/faq/android-basics.md

 Claim related [wallet transactions](/faq/transaction-types) ensure that the blockchain uniquely identifies your content and the payment/tips can be routed appropriately.

-## How Do I Claim Rewards In The Android App? {#rewards}
+## How do I claim Rewards in the Android app? {#rewards}

 You'll receive daily random rewards just for watching the videos you love!
 All you need to do is open your LBRY app and start watching.
 Comeback everyday for a different reward.
 For other rewards that can be claimed, see the Rewards page.

-## How Do I Enable Background Media Playback? {#backgroundmediaplayback}
+## How do I enable background media playback? {#backgroundmediaplayback}

 When playing anything on the LBRY android app, it will stop playing when you minimize the app or switch to another application.
 Since we aren't YouTube and won't make you pay for subscription to enable background media playback, you can enable this feature in the app settings.